Officialkamogelo/Tribute-page/README.md

 # Tribute-page
-Creating a personal portfolio using
+Creating a Tribute page using
 HTML CSS